awesomesocks123/testmocks/README.md

 ## How to Use

 1. Start the application using `python start_app.py`
-2. Enter a LeetCode problem URL in the input field and click "Submit"
-3. The AI interviewer will introduce the problem
+2. The AI interviewer will introduce a question
 4. Use the "Record Response" button to answer interview questions
 5. Use "Replay Last" to hear the last AI response again
-6. Use "Add Clipboard" to add code from your clipboard to the interview context
+6. Use "Add Clipboard" to add text to context
-7. Use "New Problem" to start with a different LeetCode problem

 ## Architecture